 It can be difficult to leave emotion out of the equation, but a respectful tone could have a positive influence.

-Being clear with your request and how much aid you need, then giving a straightforward explanation as to why it’s needed, could potentially help make your letter more compelling.
-If you need more money, it’s a good idea to be specific on why your need is greater than the amount they initially awarded to you.
+Being clear with your request and how much aid you need, then giving a straightforward explanation of why it’s needed, could help make your letter more compelling.
+For example, if you need more money, it’s a good idea to be specific on why your need is greater than the amount they initially awarded to you.

-If you were denied aid for an issue with eligibility, you may want to explain the reasons why it happened.
-For example, maybe your grades dipped because you were diagnosed with a serious illness, lost an immediate family member, or became homeless.
+If you were denied aid for an issue with eligibility, you might want to explain the reasons why it happened.
+For example, maybe your grades dipped because you were diagnosed with a severe illness, lost an immediate family member, or became homeless.

-If you have any relevant documents that can help support your case, you will likely want to include them with the letter.
-For example, a death certificate, a doctor’s note, or an eviction notice, can give the financial aid office the evidence that it needs to get a clearer picture of what’s happening.
+If you have any relevant documents that can help support your case, you will likely want to include them in the letter.
+For example, a death certificate, a doctor’s note, or eviction notice can give the financial aid office the evidence that it needs to get a clearer picture of what’s happening.

 If you’re asking for a specific amount, consider including a budget breakdown of how you’d spend that money, including tuition, room and board, supplies, books, and travel costs.

 End your letter by thanking the person you’re sending it to.
 You may also want to express your excitement about attending this school.